enomotokan/quboassist/README.md

 where $A$ is a symmetric real matrix.
-I.e. a problem where the objective function is quadratic and all variables are bounded and integer.
+I.e. problems where the objective function is quadratic and all variables are bounded and integer.

 # How  to use